-Waterproof Car Covers
+Waterproof vs Breathable Vehicle Covers

-A 100% waterproof car cover is designed and constructed to keep external moisture (i.e. rain, snow, sleet, humidity, condensation, sprinklers, etc.) from passing through all design aspects of the cover (i.e. the material itself, the seams, the hem, the vents, pockets or any other part of the cover).
-In other words, waterproof car covers act as an impenetrable barrier between external moisture and your vehicle.
-This means that at no time during a 100°F summer day, or after a hard spring rain storm, should you be able to remove the cover and find evidence of wetness or moisture.
+By definition, to be considered 100% waterproof, a waterproof car cover fabric must block moisture of any kind from passing through the material, the seams, the hem, the vents, pockets or any other part of the cover.
+In other words, a ‘waterproof’ car cover should act as an impenetrable barrier between external moisture and your vehicle, and that at no time during a 100°F summer day or after a hard spring rain storm, should you be able to remove the cover and find evidence of wetness or moisture.

-By definition, to be considered 100% waterproof, a water proof car cover fabric must block moisture of any kind from passing through it.
-Typically, these types of inexpensive protective covers are made from vinyl (PVC) or polyethylene (PE), and are prevalent in low end covers as well as tarpaulins.
+Typically, these types of inexpensive protective covers are made from vinyl (PVC), Nylon or polyethylene (PE), and are prevalent in low end covers as well as tarpaulins.

 Your Best Option